PraxisLabs/hosting_reserve/README.md

 1. Make clones of the template site.
 2. When someone asks for a new site, take one of these clones and give it an alias.
 Hurray, the person can use their new site!
 3. [When no one is looking] Migrate the site to its permanent URL.
 4. Delete old clones.
-Back to step 1!
+5. Repeat

 ## But why?